Congo Airways

 Congo Airways S.A. is the state-owned flag carrier airline of the Democratic Republic of the Congo (DRC).
 With a paid-up capital of US$90 million, it started operations on 20 October 2015.
-It is banned from flying into the EU.
+As of June 2026, Congo Airways, as all other airlines with an AOC issued in the DRC, is banned from flying into the EU.

 History

 Congo Airways was created on 15 August 2014 at the government's instigation, and made its first flight on 20 October 2015 using two Airbus A320 aircraft acquired from Alitalia.
 The company initially served Congolese destinations from its base at N'djili Airport in Kinshasa, and planned to increase its fleet and serve regional and international markets.
 Air France Consulting provided technical assistance to the airline.
 One of the airline's aircraft was impounded in Dublin for a few weeks in September 2015 where it was to be painted.

 On 10 December 2019, Congo Airways signed a $194.4 million deal to acquire two E175 jets from Embraer.
 The jets were expected to be delivered in Q4 2020.
 On 26 May 2020, Congo Airways have converted the firm order made in December 2019 for two E175 aircraft, with purchase rights for two more, into a firm order for two E190-E2 jets, with purchase rights for a further two.
 The jets are expected to be delivered in Q2 2022.
 In September 2021, the airline also executed a wet lease of two Embraer 190 aircraft for two years from Kenya Airways.

+In July 2022, Embraer canceled the orders for E2 jets from Congo Airways.

+Congo Airways had no active aircraft in July of 2024 and made a recovery plan in November of 2024.
+The fleet renewal included 3 A320s models also in consideration included the A330 and E 190.
+Congo Airways has a plan to relaunch in the first quarter of 2026.

+In 2025, there was chronic mismanagement exposed of the status of the airline and no aircraft have been delivered to Congo Airways.
+The airline missed its March 2026 deadline for launch.
+This was after the CNSS could not secure the lease which led the money not to be delivered to Congo Airways.